'Invasion' language continues after El Paso Walmart shooting

 From campaign stumps to hearings in Congress, Republicans have increasingly described high numbers of migrant crossings into the U.S. as an invasion threatening public safety and overwhelming border communities.
 Critics have condemned the characterization as anti-immigrant and dangerous in the aftermath of El Paso and other racially motivated attacks.

-The issue flared again Tuesday during a hearing on border security in the House Committee on Oversight and Accountability, where Democrats accused the other side of fanning rhetoric against migrants.
-Republicans pushed back.
+The issue flared again Tuesday during a hearing on border security by the House Committee on Oversight and Accountability, during which Democrats accused the other side of fanning rhetoric against migrants.
+Republicans pushed back and criticized a tweet sent by Democrats on the committee that accused other members of amplifying “white nationalist conspiracy theories.”

 “For my colleagues on the other side of the aisle who want to state that we’re using this hearing for white nationalism, I’m not doing that,” said Republican Rep. Byron Donalds of Florida, who is Black.